Cabinet empowers boards of PSEs to decide on closure, divestment of units/subsidiaries | Business

 The process for undertaking the strategic disinvestment transactions/closures to be followed by the PSEs should be based on the principles of competitive bidding and consistent with the guiding principles to be laid down.

 ''For strategic disinvestment, such guiding principles will be laid down by DIPAM.
-For closure, DPE shall issue guiding principles,'' the statement said.
+For closure, DPE shall issue guiding principles,'' the statement added.

+J Sagar Associates Partner Lalit Kumar said giving greater decision making power to boards of PSEs will lead to greater autonomy in the hands of such boards of directors.

+''This will speed up decision making process and should achieve larger objective of disinvestment of government stake in such companies,'' Kumar added.
+PTI JD ABM ABM

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)